 It may not have escaped your attention that here at Hot Dinners we have a deep-rooted connection to Ireland (ahem).
 The west coast city of Galway, in particular, is where many of our family live.

 Galway's also the city where the annual Food on the Edge - an international symposium for chefs - takes place, attracting top chefs from around the world to gather and share ideas and debate food culture.
 Hosted by chef and restaurateur JP McMahon it focuses worldwide attention on Galway, a city that has two super Michelin star restaurants and a vibrant food scene.

-In addition to that, Galway is currently European City of Culture for 2020 - all of which, in short, made us think Hot Dinners readers might fancy a trip there and like a guide to the city's best places to eat and drink.
-So here, after considerable in-depth research, are our tips on where to eat and drink in the City of the Tribes.
+In addition to that, Galway is currently European City of Culture for 2020.
+If, once lockdown is over and you fancied a trip, are our tips on where to eat and drink in the City of the Tribes.

 Restaurants and cafes

 Where: 53 Lower Dominick Street, Galway, Ireland

 Galway’s first restaurant to get a Michelin star, this is chef JP McMahon's flagship restaurant - it serves a daily-changing menu with dishes inspired by and using produce from the local area.
 Only open for dinner (but notably family-friendly too) they serve a 6, 8 or 10-course menu.

 Where: Spanish Arch, Long Walk, Galway, H91 E9XA